khalidzada/SocialConnect/docs/Modules/SocialMedia/SocialMediaFunctionalReq.md

 → Comment
 → Comment Event
 → Notification
+→ Operational Evidence
-→ Alert
+→ Alerting
 ```

+Each stage must be independently observable and testable.

 ---

-# 104. Definition of Done
+# 115. Definition of Done

 The Social Media subsystem is not considered complete merely because: